 It is designed to be easy to use and in particular “in the field” according to the particular needs of an observation, but also to be able to study “in the room” the Moon and its relief.
 It is interfaced with “Cartes du Ciel” freeware developed by Patrick Chevalley.
 This set is undoubtedly one of the most complete sets on the market.
 Note also that the VMA is entirely “autonomous” and does not require an Internet connection for its operation.

-Better than a long description, we invite you to look at the screenshots and to browse the manual, also in PDF format and the quick guide to get a more precise idea of its possibilities.
+Better than a long description, we invite you to look at the screenshots and to browse the documentation to get a more precise idea of its possibilities.

 This program was designed according to the needs of the majority of Moon observers.
 But it is also thought to be a tool for people interested in selenography on a personal or professional basis.